AagamanMainali35/BillCreater_With_Django/README.md

 2. Open the project in **Visual Studio**.
 3. Run the application on your preferred platform.

-## 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to fork the repository and submit a pull request.

 ## 📜 License
 This project is licensed under the MIT License.

-.